 (Near Ultraviolet to Near Infrared)

-I am a retired, research scientist with qualifications and published work on radiation protection.
 Some light sources, especially ultraviolet ones, can pose a significant hazard.
-Considerable care should be taken (1, 2, ICNIRP) with such equipment which is freely available on the internet.
+Considerable care should be taken with such equipment (1, 2, ICNIRP) which is freely available on the internet.
 Children must not have unsupervised access to such light sources which should be unplugged and stored away after use or have their batteries removed.

 As with aerial archaeology, I am investigating simple, low-cost approaches to microscopy and macro photography using light outside the visible spectrum and blue light where it can be used as a substitute for the near ultraviolet (NUV).
 In general, I will be using relatively low intensity light sources.
 This page is intended as a non-sequential blog on my journey, with bits added/removed along the way.
 I will specify filters etc when I believe that I have the most cost-effective solutions.
 I will keep the text brief and introduce the various topics with specific examples, including details of the equipment used.
 Unless otherwise stated, images have not been stacked.